dvln/out/README.md

 The goal is to be as easy to use as fmt.Printf, for example, but with various levels, eg: out.Printf, out.Println, out.Print, out.Debugln, out.Issueln, out.Issuef, out.Errorln, out.Errorf, out.Fatal, out.Fatalf, etc.
-Combine this with independent control of prefixes, flags for time/date and file/line#, output thresholds and clean indenting and prefixing for multi-line messages as well as for non-newline terminated messages... and you have a package that might be of some use.
+Combine this ease of use with independent control of prefixes, flags for time/date, file/line# and func name, output thresholds and clean indenting and somewhat reasonable formatting/prefixing for multi-line messages as well as for non-newline terminated messages... and perhaps it's a package that might be of use to some.

+In a previous life I wanted a package/lib where I could push my output around flexibily to screen, log file and redirecting it to capture buffers if desired with flexible control over levels of output to each target and attached meta-data to each target output stream (as well as each log level within that output stream).
+This package takes an early stab at that, to be refined with use.

-This started life as a wrapper around the Go standard 'log' library allowing two Loggers to be independently controlled (one typically writing to the screen and one to a log file), based on spf13's jwalterweatherman package... but upon further use I found 'log' to be too limiting in how it formats output and jww to be a bit too restrictive in pushing to both output streams with different threshold levels and flag-based add-on fields.
-With this in mind this package builds everything on using io.Writer's directly.
-Overview:
+This started life as a wrapper around the Go standard 'log' library allowing two Loggers to be independently controlled (one typically writing to the screen and one to a log file), based on spf13's jwalterweatherman package (but looking to give more independent control of screen vs log file meta-data and such)... but upon further use I found 'log' to be too limiting in how it formats output and jww to be a bit too restrictive in pushing to both output streams with different threshold levels and flag-based add-on fields.
+Hence, this package was created to use io.Writers directly and tries to bring these benefits:

 1. Ready for basic CLI screen output out of the box
 2. Trivial to "turn on" logging (output mirroring) to a temp or named log file